• Skip to primary navigation

 Program Overview

-Berkeley Engineering Youth Academy is an intensive 8-week hybrid program designed to give a limited number of students a STEM field college experience.
+Berkeley Engineering Youth Academy is an intensive 3+ week hybrid program designed to give a limited number of students a STEM field college experience.
 This project-based program combines lectures and laboratory sessions to give students practical experience in engineering design processes.
 Students will learn to transform their ideas into executable designs and eventually build their own prototypes, which they will showcase during the Completion Ceremony.

-The program is divided into two parts and course curriculum will focus on topics in Design, Fusion 360, 3-D Printing, and more.
+The program is divided into two parts and course curriculum will focus on topics in Robotics, Design, Fusion 360, 3-D Printing, and more.

-• 5 weeks of online training focused on CAD basics and additive manufacturing
+• 7.5 hours of online training focused on CAD basics and additive manufacturing

-• 3 weeks in-person classes at UC Berkeley with hands-on design and prototype manufacturing opportunities, including designing and printing a 3D model
+• 3 weeks in-person classes at UC Berkeley with hands-on design and prototype manufacturing opportunities, including designing and printing a 3D model as well as coding and operating a robot

 This program allows students to meet new friends from around the world and build important life skills that can make their future college experience a success — all while strengthening their college application.